JustinCredibuilt/hossync_help/docs/public/troubleshooting/common-issues.md

 - you have an active ELD connection
 - you have an active payroll connection
 - both connections have passed their tests
+- you are signed in with an owner or admin role
+- if using Samsara, OAuth is connected before testing or running

 ![Settings page showing active, tested ELD and Payroll connections](./images/settings-connections-active-and-tested.png)